idlesign/django-sitetree/docs/source/templatesmod.rst

   5. See :ref:`Advanced SiteTree tags section <tags-advanced>` for clarification on two advanced SiteTree template tags.

-Templates for Foundation CSS Framework
+Templates for Foundation Framework
 --------------------------------------

-*Information about Foundation CSS Framework is available at* http://foundation.zurb.com
+*Information about Foundation Framework is available at* http://foundation.zurb.com

 The following templates are bundled with SiteTree: